usask-arg/sasktran/_sources/do/layering.rst.txt

 homogenous layers.
 Each layer is characterized by the vertical optical depth, single scattering albedo, and Legendre coefficients of the phase function expansion.
-If you are familiar with "pure scattering" radiative transfer models such as DISORT or LIDORT these are the input quantities you may be used to, however SASKTRAN-DO operates with a higher level interface (see http://arg.usask.ca/docs/sasktran/).
+If you are familiar with "pure scattering" radiative transfer models such as DISORT or LIDORT these are the input quantities you may be used to, however SASKTRAN-DO operates with a higher level interface.
 This page describes internally how SASKTRAN-DO interprets the input it is provided.

 The Altitude Grid
 -----------------
 We can think of the primary input to SASKTRAN-DO being number density of a variety of species on a fixed altitude grid.
-The altitude grid object is set through the :meth:`sktran_disco.interface.EngineDO.alt_grid` method of the engine, with the default being a linearly spaced grid from 0 km to 100 km with a spacing of 0.5 km.
+The altitude grid object is set through the :meth:`sasktran.EngineDO.alt_grid` method of the engine, with the default being a linearly spaced grid from 0 km to 100 km with a spacing of 0.5 km.
 Any climatology you provide to the atmospheric state will be sampled at this altitude grid.
 If you are using user defined climatology objects we recommend matching the altitude grid in those objects to the altitude grid in the engine, although